Sunrise in Yazd: A Desert Dream Come True

 On my first night in Yazd, I didn’t mind the fitful sleep that usually plagues my travels.
 The chance to catch a sunrise in the desert for the first time beckoned and I wasn’t planning to snooze through it.
 I checked my phone; a few minutes remained before it was scheduled to wake me up.

 I slipped out of the warm embrace of my bed and threw a windbreaker over my pyjamas.
-Twilight had already begun, so finding the staircase that led to the rooftop was easy.
-Thankfully, the receptionist hadn’t locked the door too.
+Day was breaking on what would turn out to be David Bowie‘s last night on earth.
+Thankfully, the receptionist hadn’t locked the door to the rooftop “terrace”.
 I gave it a gentle push and it heralded the rush of crisp air with a metallic creak.

 Twilight over Yazd was a stunner